G-ZNJ8QW23K9

 What is hydroplaning?

 Hydroplaning is extremely dangerous.
-Many accidents occur because of water in the roadway.
+Many accidents occur because of the pooling of water on the roadway.

-Your vehicle will continue in the same direction it was going before you started to hydroplane.
-It is a very helpless feeling to be driving along at 60 mph and be unable to steer your car.
+When you hydroplane, your vehicle will continue in the same direction it was going before you started to hydroplane.
+It is a very helpless feeling to be driving along at 60 mph and be unable to steer of brake your vehicle.

 During rainy weather, be aware of the water on the roadway and adjust your speed accordingly.
 Drive carefully to avoid potential dangerous hydroplaning situations.